Skip to Main Content

 What to Say Next by

-When an unlikely friendship is sparked between relatively popular Kit Lowell and socially isolated David Drucker, Kit asks David for his help figuring out the how and why of her father's tragic car accident.
+When an unlikely friendship is sparked between relatively popular Kit Lowell and socially isolated David Drucker, everyone is surprised, most of all Kit and David.
+Kit appreciates David's blunt honesty--in fact, she finds it bizarrely refreshing.
+David welcomes Kit's attention and her inquisitive nature.
+When she asks for his help figuring out the how and why of her dad's tragic car accident, David is all in.
+But neither of them can predict what they'll find.
+Can their friendship survive the truth?

 A Very Large Expanse of Sea by